-Now instead of dying from a diabetic coma, patients were living longer and their more common cause of death from DMT2 was the consequence of chronically elevated blood sugar within the blood stream.
+In 1921 insulin was discovered, and the fatal complication of diabetic ketoacidosis was now, in many cases, avoided.
+Now instead of dying from a diabetic coma, patients were living longer, and their more common cause of death from DMT2 was the consequence of chronically elevated blood sugar within the bloodstream.

-Atherosclerosis in DMT2 occurs when the blood sugar (glucose greatly than 137 or a HgbA1c level greater than 6.4%) is not enough to trigger the deadly ketoacidosis but it is enough to act as a toxic irritant to the surface of the blood vessels.
+Atherosclerosis in DMT2 occurs when the blood sugar (glucose greatly than 137 or a HgbA1c level greater than 6.4%) is not enough to trigger the deadly ketoacidosis.
+Still, it is enough to act as a toxic irritant to the surface of the blood vessels.
 The chronic toxic nature of this concentration in diabetes of blood sugar damages the inner lining of the blood vessels and leads to blindness, kidney failure, amputations, and premature death.

-These proinflammatory cytokines not only turn on the gene(s) that trigger DMT2, they also influence the level of abnormal blood sugar elevation.
+These proinflammatory cytokines not only turn on the gene(s) that trigger DMT2, but they also influence the level of abnormal blood sugar elevation.
 The higher the levels of inflammatory cytokines in someone with a gene for DMT2, the higher their blood sugar level.
 And conversely, the lower the cytokine levels, the lower their blood sugar.

-Unfortunately, the present goal of diabetes management of reducing blood sugars without also focusing on the elevated cytokine levels has led to continued high rates of sudden death, cancer, and Alzheimer’s in patients whose blood sugar levels are “under control”.
+Unfortunately, the present goal of diabetes management of reducing blood sugars without also focusing on the elevated cytokine levels has led to continued high rates of sudden death, cancer, and Alzheimer’s in patients whose blood sugar levels are “under control.”

-Insulin, metformin, and the ever-growing number of prescription medications that lower blood sugar do little to nothing to lower inflammation.
+Insulin, metformin, and the ever-growing number of prescription medications that lower blood sugar does little to nothing to lower inflammation.
 The toxic effects of inflammatory cytokines continue to damage the body and activate other dangerous genes continues unabated.

 The persistent elevation of inflammation is why patients with controlled diabetes have a much higher incidence of cancer, strokes, and heart attacks than people without a diagnosis of DMT2.

-Furthermore, the single most common cause of death in individuals with DMT2 is due to direct inflammatory damage of the autonomic nervous system; a condition known as diabetic autonomic neuropathy or cardiac autonomic neuropathy (CAN).
+Furthermore, the single most common cause of death in individuals with DMT2 is due to direct inflammatory damage of the autonomic nervous system, a condition known as diabetic autonomic neuropathy or cardiac autonomic neuropathy (CAN).

-The Nemechek Protocol® was developed with this condition in mind, and CAN was the reason why I became interested in testing and treating the autonomic nervous system.
+The Nemechek Protocol® was developed with this condition in mind, and CAN be the reason why I became interested in testing and treating the autonomic nervous system.
 Cardiac autonomic neuropathy can easily be detected by assessing the autonomic nervous system with a simple 17-minute test known as spectral analysis.

-Once detected, my patients are started on The Nemechek Protocol® and their cardiac autonomic neuropathy (CAN) is often reversed in 3 to 5 months.
+Once detected, my patients are started on The Nemechek Protocol®, and their cardiac autonomic neuropathy (CAN) is often reversed in 3 to 5 months.
 During that time, patients are temporarily placed on a medication that greatly reduces the risk of sudden cardiac death from occurring while the protocol allows the autonomic nervous system to recover.

 If you have diabetes, there are several things you can do to prevent yourself from dying from CAN and sudden cardiac death.

-First, ask your physician to refer you to a cardiologist capable of determine whether cardiac autonomic neuropathy exists.
+First, ask your physician to refer you to a cardiologist capable of determining whether cardiac autonomic neuropathy exists.
 Second, study and learn everything you can about chronic metabolic inflammation and how it affects your health.
 And finally, start developing a program to lower your inflammatory cytokines.

 The Nemechek Protocol® is a great place to start.
 Supplementing your diet with omega 3’s (fish oil), omega 9’s (extra virgin olive oil) and reducing your intake of calories, carbohydrates, and advanced glycation end products (AGE’s are abnormal molecules formed when food is cooked quickly and at high temperatures) all have an additive effect on lower inflammation and helping your autonomic nervous system to recover.